This post is also available in: Deutsch

 As soon as you get a dough similar to that in the image below, cover the bowl with a wet cloth and let it rest for 10 minutes.

 Then form a ball, no dry streaks should remain in the bowl.
-Sprinkle the dough with 3 tbsp of olive oil and turn it a couple of times to make sure it's covered with oil (so that it doesn't dry out while resting).
+Sprinkle the dough with 3 tablespoon of olive oil and turn it a couple of times to make sure it's covered with oil (so that it doesn't dry out while resting).

 Cover the bowl with a wet cloth and allow to rise at room temperature for 90 minutes (or until doubled in size).